-Before you figure out how you are going to pay for the adoption, you need some idea of the total cost of the adoption.
+Before you figure out how you are going to pay for the adoption, you need some idea of the total cost of the adoption, especially international adoption costs.
 You need to know where you’re going before you can get there!
 The cost of adoption can vary widely depending on several choices, including whether to use an agency, what country you choose to adopt from, and how thrifty you can be in your travels.
 Some costs are more or less fixed, such as the filing fees with the government.

 Adoption agency fees vary widely.
 Different agencies have different fees for the same countries.
 The following is an example of one agency’s recent fees to use as a guide for estimating adoption expenses: